-Installing a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your comfort system.
+Operating a Nest thermostat is one of the most convenient ways to improve the day-to-day schedule of your heating and cooling.
 This smart thermostat can be taught your preferences and automatically make changes.
-But as you can expect, it won’t work correctly or at all if you see an error code appear.
-The exact error code offers useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much faster.
+But as you may expect, it won’t work correctly or at all if you see an error code appear.
+The precise error code provides useful information about the source of the problem, something a knowledgeable technician can use to provide solutions that much sooner.

-Let's consider seven of the most common error codes you might encounter on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you could address it and the estimated cost to do so.
-Don't forget that while the price will ultimately be dependent on the exact Nest model, you can count on paying about $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific parts required to complete repairs.
+Let’s consider seven of the most frequent error codes you might encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code on top of how you might solve it and the approximate cost to do so.
+Keep in mind that while the investment will ultimately hinge on the exact Nest model, you can anticipate paying about $75-$200 for repairs.
+This should include travel and labor costs along with any specific parts needed to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
-As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the issue is fixed.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
+Because this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the issue is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in your home's electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A certified technician will inspect electrical connections and wiring until they uncover the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A trained technician should check electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not just a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.
+They’ll first perform a factory reset of your thermostat to make sure it’s not just a software issue.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and slowly check each wire, making sure they are fully placed into the connector with the proper amount of bare copper.
-When they pinpoint the malfunctioning connector, it can be swapped for a new one.
+They’ll shut off the power and slowly look at each wire, making sure they are fully attached into the connector with the correct amount of bare copper.
+After they locate the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
+This critical error code can surface when the weather outside is severely hot.
 The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will finally turn off.
-Assuming the breakers are on, you can examine a handful of other places before consulting a professional technician.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
+In the event the breakers are on, you can check a handful of other places before contacting a professional technician.

-Since this error can drain your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re working with.
-You can separate the thermostat from its base and deliver power by using a USB cable.
-If it reveals error code 195, you should continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it will probably be best to call a pro.
+Since this error can drain your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and deliver power through a USB cable.
+In the event it presents error code 195, you may continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This can stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-The technician will meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This can stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+Your technician can carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it could still stop you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+Although this error code isn’t critical, it might still stop you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining enough power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
 If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 be displayed.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is transported using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to switch the power off straightaway.
-You can then contact a professional technician with the necessary experience diagnosing and fixing electrical problems.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is transported using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience diagnosing and solving electrical problems.

 e73 – Critical